collective/collective.developermanual/source/components/events.rst

         How to add event hooks to your Plone code to perform actions when something happens on a Plone site.

-.. contents :: :local:
+.. contents:: :local:

 Introduction
 ============

 This document briefly discusses event handling using the ``zope.event`` module.
-The Zope Component Architecture's `zope.event package <http://pypi.python.org/pypi/zope.event>`_ is used to manage subscribeable events in Plone.
+The Zope Component Architecture's
+`zope.event package <http://pypi.python.org/pypi/zope.event>`_ is
+used to manage subscribeable events in Plone.

 Some of the notable characteristics of the Plone event system are:

 * it is simple;
 * subscriber calling order is not modifiable |---| you cannot set the order in which event handlers are called;
 * events cannot be cancelled |---| all handlers will always get the event;
 * event handlers cannot have return values;
 * exceptions raised in an event handler will interrupt the request processing.

 For more information, see: